mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 ...
 </pre>

-Every attempt has been made to ensure every aspect of the built-it Tomcat container (such as SSL, context path, etc) is configurable via the same `.properties` file that houses all other CAS configuration.
+Every attempt has been made to ensure every aspect of the built-in Tomcat container (such as SSL, context path, etc) is configurable via the same `.properties` file that houses all other CAS configuration.

 Built-in containers are also available, optionally, for Jetty and Undertow.

 ### User Interfaces

 CAS 5 starts use to use [Thymeleaf](http://www.thymeleaf.org/) as a rendering engine for its user interfaces.
-Thymeleaf's main goal is to bring elegant natural templates to your development workflow — HTML that can be correctly displayed in browsers and also work as static prototypes, allowing for stronger collaboration in development teams.
+Thymeleaf's main goal is to bring elegant natural templates to your development workflow — HTML that can be correctly displayed in browsers.

-The old JSP model required adopters to test out UI-related changes directly inside a servlet container such as Tomcat.
-Thymeleaf allows CAS to present HTML-native pages that can easily be viewed in the browser without requiring an underlying to container engine.
+The old JSP model required adopters to test out UI-related changes directly inside a running servlet container such as Tomcat.
+Thymeleaf allows CAS to present HTML-native pages that can easily be viewed in the browser without requiring an underlying container engine.

 CAS 5 also attempts to improve the user experience for the administrator in a cloud-friendly manner.
-There are many administrative control panels that expose insight into the CAS software.
-The screens report back on the health of the running CAS server, various configuration options and status of active SSO sessions.
-There is also additional upcoming work to further improve these control panels, allowing the adopter to monitor and configure logs, adjust CAS settings and manage SSO sessions more effectively without resorting access to the native command-line.
+There are many administrative control panels that expose insight into the running CAS software.
+The screens report back on the health of the running CAS server, various configuration options and status of active SSO sessions, etc. There is also additional upcoming work to further improve these control panels, allowing the adopter to monitor and configure logs, adjust CAS settings and manage SSO sessions more effectively without resorting access to the native command-line.

+Of course if you wish, you can always resort back to the command-line if you wish to manually hand-massage the configuration.

-Here are a few screen shots of the new CAS 5.
+Here are a few screenshots of the new CAS 5 user interfaces:

 <div align="center">
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/6uq4s"><a href="//imgur.com/a/6uq4s">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>